The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-Turning to $\beta_1$, we also observe fairly consistent patterns across fields.
-Notably, relative to $\beta_0$, there is much less change over time; we see modest increases in $\beta_1$ in Chemicals, Computers, Drugs, Electrical, and Mechanical over the study period, typically peaking sometime roughly between the mid-1980s and mid-1990s, before gradually declining to levels similar to those observed in the 1970s.
-Physics represents an exception to this pattern; there, we observe a dramatic increase in $\beta_1$ beginning in the late 1970s, which ends in a local peak in the early 1980s, after which there a gradual dip, followed by a similarly gradual increase.
-Given the increase in $\Delta_2$ (triangles) over time, all fields but Chemistry and Drugs have seen an increase in the number of abstract knowledge areas composed by triplets of low-level concepts.
-The relatively constant value of $\beta_1$ over time implies that either $1$-dimensional holes are being created about as often as they are being closed through the creation of abstract knowledge areas, or these knowledge areas are being generated from pre-existing knowledge structures such that few holes are created or closed.
+Turning to $\beta_1$, we also observe consistent patterns across fields.
+Relative to $\beta_0$, there is much less change over time; we see modest increases in $\beta_1$ in the Chemicals, Computers, Drugs, Electrical, and Mechanical fields, typically peaking sometime between the mid-1980s and mid-1990s, before declining to levels similar to those observed in the 1970s.
+Physics is an exception to this pattern; there, we observe a dramatic increase in $\beta_1$ beginning in the late 1970s, which ends in a local peak in the early 1980s, after which there is a gradual dip, followed by a similarly gradual increase.
+Given the growth of $\Delta_2$ (triangles) over time, all fields but Chemistry and Drugs have seen increases in the number of abstract knowledge areas composed by triplets of low-level concepts.
+The relatively constant value of $\beta_1$ over time implies that either $1$-dimensional holes are being created about as often as they are being closed, or that these knowledge areas are being generated from pre-existing knowledge structures, such that few holes are created or closed.